 after childbirth.
 They may cause some discomfort.
 But afterpains help reduce uterine bleeding.
 They also help shrink the uterus back to the size it was before you were pregnant.
 You are most likely to notice these pains when you breastfeed.
 Breastfeeding triggers the release of

 oxytocin, which causes the uterus to contract.
 The pains

 usually start to go away by the third day after childbirth.

-If afterpains are severe, your health professional can prescribe a safe and effective pain medicine.
+If afterpains are severe, your doctor or midwife can prescribe medicine that is safe and works well.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the